 What appliances and electrical equipment can I have in my room?

 Appliances and electrical equipment can overload the electrical capacity of residence halls and can cause serious electrical fires, wire damage, and blackouts.
 The following guidelines should be followed to insure safe use of electrical outlets.
+Staff perform routine safety checks and will confiscate items in violation.

 - All electrical items must be Underwriters Laboratory Approved and in good operating condition.